lbryio/lbry.com/content/faq/how-to-change-email.md

 In certain cases, you may want to change the email connected to your account.
 Changing email for Odysee.com and LBRY is actually process of merging accounts and deleting access from old one.
 You'll need to merge accounts yourself, by using the LBRY desktop app https://lbry.com/get

 ## Changing email on the desktop app
-1. Sign in with the old email, and make sure that you have "Backup of your account and wallet data" checked.
+1. Sign in with the old email, and make sure that you have "Backup your account and wallet data" checked.
 1. Sign out.
-1. Sign in with the new email, and make sure that you have "Backup of your account and wallet data" checked.
+1. Sign in with the new email, and make sure that you have "Backup your account and wallet data" checked.
 1. Your accounts are now merged.
 You can confirm this by login in to odysee.com with the new email.
 You should be able to control your channels from the new account.
 1. Send email to us, and we will do the clean up on our side, moving verification status to the new email, deleting access from old email, etc.
 **Example:** "I've merged my accounts.
 Please delete the access from my old account \<old-email\> and move my verification status to the account \<new-email\>."